 Above everything, it’s important to think of your user.
 If they were scrolling through your pins, would they see the same thing over and over again?
 If so – you may want to space your pins out more.

 Pinterest Courses & Resources:

-I highly recommend the Pinning Perfect Course if you want to take your Pinterest strategy to the next level.
+I loved the Pinning Perfect Course for taking your Pinterest strategy to the next level.
 I’ve only purchased a few courses in my entire blogging career- and this is the best.
 I loved it so much I became an affiliate for it.